sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/timeline.md

   * Set up a booth at the Joint meetings

   * (try to get a) PREP workshop or workshop at Mathfest/Joint Meetings on writing technology-enhanced curricula materials.

+  * Minicourse on Sage at Joint meetings and/or mathfest